 Sets the target architecture for Visual Studio compiler (i.e. the arch of the binaries generated by the compiler).
 If not set, default to \$HOST_ARCH, or, if that is unset, to the architecture of the running machine's OS (note that the python build or architecture has no effect).
 This variable must be passed as an argument to the Environment() constructor; setting it later has no effect.
 This is currently only used on Windows, but in the future it will be used on other OSes as well.
+If this is set and MSVC_VERSION is not set, this will search for all installed MSVC's that support the TARGET_ARCH, selecting the latest version for use.

-Valid values for Windows are x86, i386 (for 32 bits); amd64, emt64, x86_64 (for 64 bits); and ia64 (Itanium).
+Valid values for Windows are x86, arm, i386 (for 32 bits); amd64, arm64, emt64, x86_64 (for 64 bits); and ia64 (Itanium).
 For example, if you want to compile 64-bit binaries, you would set TARGET_ARCH='x86_64' in your SCons environment.